fluree/docs.flur.ee/website/docs/concepts/smart-functions/smartfunctions.md

-# Smart Functions
+# SmartFunctions

-Smart functions are the engine for setting permissions in Fluree.
+SmartFunctions are the engine for setting permissions in Fluree.
 This section details the role of smart functions.

-To see a full list of all accepted smart functions, see [smart function list](/docs/schema/functions#universal-functions-for-_fn-code).
+To see a full list of all accepted smart functions, see [smart function list](/overview/schema/smartfunctions.mdx#universal-functions).

-We also have a <a href="https://github.com/fluree/smart-function-library" target="_blank">Github repo</a> with basic smart functions you can add to your applications.
+We also have a [Github repo](https://github.com/fluree/smart-function-library) with basic smart functions you can add to your applications.

 For some additional help testing and debugging your smart function implementations, try updating your `logback.xml` configuration file (located in your Fluree directory) so that logging for `fluree.db` is set to `DEBUG`, e.g.